Download Our Summer Menu Collection

 What about sporting activities like swimming, biking or hiking?

-Céreste is on a very popular cycle route which has dedicated cycling paths.
-You can access this from the small roads that lead up to Mas de Grivet – no need to go on the main road.
-There are many places to cycle, and the area caters to all levels of cycling.
+Céreste is located on a very popular cycle route that features dedicated cycling paths.
+You can access this from the small roads that lead up to Mas de Grivet – no need to take the main road.
+There are numerous places to cycle, and the area caters to cyclists of all levels.
 For active cyclists, there are challenging routes to choose from over the Luberon.
 There are also beautiful scenic routes to take, which are less demanding.
-Bikes are easy to hire, and electric and non-electric are both available.
-It’s possible to arrange bike tours or hire a guide to show you the way.
-There are public tennis courts in the village, and there are two golf courses relatively close by.
+Bikes are easy to hire, and both electric and non-electric options are available.
+It’s possible to arrange bike tours or hire a guide to lead you through the area.
+The village has public tennis courts, and two golf courses are located relatively close by.
 There is a lot of hiking in the area, and paths are marked.

 Book Your Stay at Mas de Grivet!